This article provides some best practices for Zoom participants.

 - The host controls the availability of participant microphones and webcams in the meeting.

 - A red bar across the microphone icon on the toolbar indicates that you are muted and other participants cannot hear you.
-Click on the microphone icon to switch between Mute and Unmute (See Fig. 1).
+Select the microphone icon to switch between Mute and Unmute (See Fig. 1).

 Figure 1: Mute and Unmute microphone

 - A red bar across the webcam icon on the toolbar indicates that your video is hidden.
 Participants cannot see you.
-Click on the webcam icon to switch between Start Video and Stop Video (See Fig. 2).
+Select the webcam icon to switch between Start Video and Stop Video (See Fig. 2).

 Figure 2: Start and Stop webcam

 - Test your audio.
-Click on the ^ icon next to the Microphone icon and click Test Speak & Microphone in the menu (See Fig. 3).
+Select the ^ icon next to the Microphone icon and select Test Speak & Microphone in the menu (See Fig. 3).

 Figure 3: Test Speaker & Microphone